Jonas1220/easy-modal-design/README.md

 ## Usage

 Create you modal with settings on the page.
-After creating it, you can
+After creating it, you can copy all the code you need to use the modal.

 ## More

-If you like my work pleaase support me: [Donate](https://donate.stripe.com/dR66q0b9D3A4g8MfZ0)
+If you like my work please support me: [Donate](https://donate.stripe.com/dR66q0b9D3A4g8MfZ0)

 Of follow me on twitter: [@jonaskaatz](https://twitter.com/jonaskaatz)